Wouldn’t it be awesome if we could lose 50 pounds in a week? Or write a 40,000 word book in a day?

 - Be realistic, but also be generous.
 Do a little research; set a realistic time frame to reach your dream-turned-into-a-goal.
 And then add a little extra.
 Life happens.
 So give yourself some lagniappe (that’s what we call “a little extra” here in south Louisiana) and it will be easier to stay on track when things don’t go as planned.

 So, have you thought about how long it will take to eat your elephant?
-Some of you have shared your elephants in our comments or our Facebook group and most of them will take longer than 31 days.
+Some of you have shared your elephants in our comments and most of them will take longer than a month.
 Have you prepared yourself for that?
 Share here and let’s work on our elephants together!